The shrine of the martyrs (op. 90, 1988)

 in the witness of the martyrs.”

-On 12 November 2000, I heard the "Shrine of the Martyrs", the opus summum of my former teacher Bertold Hummel, for the second time in Würzburg Cathedral.
-The elemental force of this work - in this respect comparable to Orff's "Carmina burana" - shook me.
-What great knowledge of the essence of nature and man has gone into this score: The weaving and fragrant sounds of the "Spring" are unforgettable, the Duke's dangerous split, who wishes that his wickedness may be transformed into goodness, the beautiful alto solo in which Hummel has appropriated the music of J.S.
-Bach, the strange sounds after the recapitulation are unforgettable: an arc spanning 2000 years of Christian experience of faith is spanned here.
+On 12 November 2000, I heard *The Shrine of the Martyrs*, the magnum opus of my former teacher Bertold Hummel, for the second time in Würzburg Cathedral.
+The elemental power of this work – comparable in this respect to Orff’s *Carmina Burana* – left me deeply moved.
+What profound understanding of the nature of the natural world and of humanity has gone into this score: Unforgettable are the weaving and fragrant sounds of “Spring”, the dangerous inner conflict of the Duke, who wishes his wickedness might be transformed into goodness; unforgettable is the beautiful alto solo, in which Hummel has transformed the music of J.S.
+Bach; unforgettable are the strange sounds following the recapitulation: here a bridge is spanned over 2000 years of Christian faith.

 Claus Kühnl (5 December 2000)

-After a long time, I listened again to the recording of the première of 'Der Schrein der Märtyrer'.
-I believe that if you want to approach the composer Bertold Hummel, you have to do it through this work.
-Here we have a highly topical subject which, like all human tragedies, can be detached from its religious connotations.
-Martyrdom means sacrificing oneself for an idea and considering for oneself whether this idea opens up better prospects for human society.
-The rulers of the Holy Roman Empire naturally had no interest in the burgeoning Christianity.
+After a long time, I listened again to the recording of the world premiere of *Der Schrein der Märtyrer*.
+I believe that if one wishes to gain an understanding of the composer Bertold Hummel, one must do so through this work.
+Here we have a subject of great topical relevance which, like all human tragedies, can be detached from its religious context.
+Martyrdom means sacrificing oneself for an idea and considering whether that idea opens up better prospects for human society.
+The rulers of the Holy Roman Empire naturally had no interest in burgeoning Christianity.
 All religions are ideologies and are either accepted or suppressed by those in power.
-In the music of the 'shrine' I also hear a field of tension that communicates itself beyond the 'religious-cultic'.
-It is a special feature of musical language that it can add another dimension to the subject matter.
-The stylistic diversity of the musical means used is entirely legitimate and intended by the composer (I am thinking of Gregorian chant and organum technique).
-In any case, it was a great surprise and joy for me that your father's work has remained so alive.
+In the music of ‘The Shrine’, I also hear a tension that transcends the ‘religious-ritual’ sphere.
+It is a distinctive feature of musical language that it can add yet another dimension to the subject matter presented by the text.
+The stylistic diversity of the musical techniques employed is entirely legitimate and intended by the composer (I am thinking of Gregorian chant and organum).
+In any case, it was a great surprise and delight for me that your father’s work has remained so vibrant.